huang-feiyu/golabs/doc/lab1.md

    coordinator
 2. Coordinator assigns task according to current phase, only until all Map tasks are done, coordinator will issue Reduce tasks
+3. Worker gets reply(task) from coordinator, it will do stuff according to the task type:<br/>
+   (1) `Map`: Perform the map function on each K/V pair, store them in an
+       intermediate file, store them in NReduce intermediate files, finally atomically rename them to `mr-Y-X`<br/>